Aquatic animal: As a food source

 Aquatic animals are important to humans as a source of food (i.e. seafood) and as raw material for fodders (e.g. feeder fish and fish meal), pharmaceuticals (e.g. fish oil, krill oil, cytarabine and bryostatin) and various industrial chemicals (e.g. chitin and bioplastics, formerly also whale oil).
 The harvesting of aquatic animals, especially finfish, shellfish and inkfish, provides direct and indirect employment to the livelihood of over 500 million people in developing countries, and both the fishing industry and aquaculture make up a major component of the primary sector of the economy.
+In 2024 aquaculture produced 103 million tonnes of aquatic animals, an all-time record, equivalent to 53% of global aquatic animal output, and over 59% of aquatic animal foods for human consumption.